-Our children are praised for good attendance which through working with your partnership, we wish to continue.
+Our children are praised for good attendance which, through working with your partnership, we wish to continue.
 We give certificates at the end of term for children whose attendance has been excellent.
-At the end of every term, the house with the highest attendance score is rewarded with a non-uniform day.

 Our school day starts at 8.45am with times tables development, class registers are marked at 9.00 am.
 Pupils who are not present for registration will be marked as absent initially.
-If they arrive within the following 15minutes, the mark will be changed to late.
-If you child arrives any later, a note/explanation will be required.
+If they arrive within the following 15 minutes, the mark will be changed to late.
+If your child arrives any later, a note/explanation will be required.

 The law requires that all schools must now show the difference between authorised and unauthorised absence.
 Authorised absence can be:

 From the 1st September 2013, all schools were unable to authorise any requests for absences relating to holidays in term time.
 We do appreciate that some parents who work for the armed services have to take holidays at the instruction of their employers and therefore cannot avoid school time.
 Other exceptional circumstances could include unforeseen or unavoidable family situations.
 These are the families for whom the system is designed.
 Only in exceptional circumstances can extended holidays be agreed with the Head of School’s approval.
 Holiday prices, last minute deals and the fact that the parents have booked a holiday before checking with the school are not considered to be exceptional circumstances.